Deformations of singular Fano and Calabi-Yau varieties: Introduction

 \section{Introduction}

+This paper is the first in a series investigating the deformation theory of Fano and Calabi-Yau varieties with certain singularities \cite{FL22b}, \cite{FL23}, \cite{FL24}.
+We begin by describing some of the relevant history.
 Let $Y$ be a complex analytic surface with at worst rational double points (i.e.\ canonical singularities) such that, if $\omega_Y$ is the dualizing sheaf, then either $\omega_Y^{-1}$ is ample or $\omega_Y \cong \scrO_Y$ and $H^1(Y; \scrO_Y) = 0$.
-In other words, $Y$ is the contraction of a smooth surface $\hY$ such that either $-K_{\hY}$ is nef and big (a generalized del Pezzo surface) or $\hY$ is a $K3$ surface.
+In other words, if $\hY$ is the minimal resolution of $Y$, then either $-K_{\hY}$ is nef and big ($\hY$ is a generalized del Pezzo surface) or $\hY$ is a $K3$ surface.
 Burns-Wahl \cite{BurnsWahl} showed that, in either case, the deformations of $Y$ are versal for the singularities, and in particular that $Y$ is smoothable.
 In dimension $3$, following an idea due to Clemens, the first author showed the following \cite{F}: Let $Y$ be a compact analytic threefold with only ordinary double points which is the analogue of a Calabi-Yau threefold, in the sense that $\omega_Y\cong \scrO_Y$ and $h^1(\scrO_Y) = 0$.
-Let $Y'\to Y$ be a small resolution, with exceptional curves $C_1, \dots, C_r$, and let $[C_i]$ be the class of $C_i$ in $H^4(\hY;\Cee)$.
-Then $Y'$ is smoothable provided 1) the classes $[C_1], \dots, [C_r]$ generate $H^2(\hY;\Omega^2_{\hY})$ and 2) there exists a relation $a_1[C_1]+ \cdots + a_r[C_r] =0 \in H^4(\hY;\Cee)$ with $a_i\neq 0$ for every $i$.
-Subsequently, independent work of Kawamata \cite{Kawamata}, Ran \cite{Ran}, and Tian \cite{Tian} showed that assumption 1) is not necessary provided that there exists a resolution $\hY \to Y$ which is K\"ahler.
+Let $Y'\to Y$ be a small resolution, with exceptional curves $C_1, \dots, C_r$, and let $[C_i]$ be the class of $C_i$ in $H^4(Y';\Cee)$.
+Then $Y'$ is smoothable provided 1) the classes $[C_1], \dots, [C_r]$ generate $H^2(Y';\Omega^2_{Y'})$ and 2) there exists a relation $a_1[C_1]+ \cdots + a_r[C_r] =0 \in H^4(Y';\Cee)$ with $a_i\neq 0$ for every $i$.
+Subsequently, independent work of Kawamata \cite{Kawamata}, Ran \cite{Ran}, and Tian \cite{Tian} showed that assumption 1) is not necessary provided that there exists some resolution $\hY \to Y$ which is K\"ahler.
 The key point in removing this assumption is a generalization of the unobstructedness theorem for smooth Calabi-Yau manifolds, in any dimension:

-\begin{theorem}[Kawamata, Ran, Tian] Let $Y$ be a compact analytic variety with only ordinary double points such $\omega_Y\cong \scrO_Y$ and there exists a resolution $\hY \to Y$ which is K\"ahler.
+\begin{theorem}[Kawamata, Ran, Tian] Let $Y$ be a compact analytic variety with only ordinary double points such that $\omega_Y\cong \scrO_Y$ and there exists a resolution $\hY \to Y$ which is K\"ahler.
 Then the deformations of $Y$ are unobstructed. \end{theorem}

 \begin{remark}Here, the hypothesis that there is a K\"ahler resolution of $Y$ could be replaced by: there exists a resolution of $Y$ satisfying the $\partial\bar\partial$-lemma.
 (Compare Remark~\ref{ddbarremark}.) \end{remark}